ecoservR/EcoservR/applications.md

 ## Upper Dane catchment ELMS Test and Trial

+The new Environmental Land Management System (ELMS), set to replace the Common Agricultural Policy in the UK, will revolve around using "public money for public goods" to support agri-environmental schemes.
 We are using EcoservR to develop an environmental baseline of the Dane river catchment area (Cheshire) and quantify ecosystem services at farm- to landscape- scale to help inform land management plans.
 This test and trial is funded by Defra from January to August 2020.

 <br>